gajus/dora/README.md

-# Thorax
+# Dora

 Input generation/handling library.

-Thorax has evolved from a [single function](https://gist.github.com/gajus/8392582).
-However, functional implementation encouraged bad practise, such as relying on the state of `$GLOBALS`.
-Thorax embodies the simplicity of the original implementation with a light touch of OO to properly handle environment variables.
+Dora has evolved from a [single function](https://gist.github.com/gajus/8392582).
+Generating input does not require much more than a single function.
+However, procedural implementation encouraged bad practises, e.g. relying on the state of `$GLOBALS`.
+Dora embodies the simplicity of the original implementation with a light touch of OO to properly handle environment variables.

-## Using Thorax
+## Using Dora

-Using Thorax is as simple as:

 ```php
 <?php